newchuyalong/libgdx-learning/Ninepatches.md

-This article introduce NinePatch images, how the can be created and how they are used in a Libgdx context.
+This article introduce NinePatch images, how they can be created and how they are used in a Libgdx context.

 ## Before you start ##